Jackevans47/Snake/README.md

 - [random](https://docs.python.org/3/library/random.html) was used to implement pseudo-random number generation.
 - [os](https://docs.python.org/3/library/os.html ) was used to clear the terminal before running the program.
+-
 ##### Third-party imports:
 - [Simple Terminal Menu](https://pypi.org/project/simple-term-menu/) was used to implement the menu.
-- [cursor](https://pypi.org/project/cursor/) was used to implement the controls for the game.
+- [curses](https://pypi.org/project/windows-curses/) was used to implement the controls for the game.
+- [cursor](https://pypi.org/project/cursor/) was used to hide the cursor.

 #### Other tools:
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.